| |

 IKEA Accessories

-Other IKEA accessories and home décor that could be fun to chalk paint: a storage chest, these simple pine boxes (note that pine knots will bleed through chalk paint so you’ll need to be ok with a rustic look), and this rolling box on casters.
+Other IKEA accessories and home décor that could be fun to chalk paint: a storage chest or perhaps these simple pine boxes (note that pine knots will bleed through chalk paint so you’ll need to be ok with a rustic look).

 This list of IKEA crafting “blanks” from The Homes I Have Made is filled with items that could also be potential blank canvases for chalk painting.